adecarolis/GeminiWspr/README.md

 Notes on Software Versioning:

-#define ORION_FW_VERSION "v0.08a" // in OrionSerialMonitor.h update with each submission to github
+#define GEMINI_FW_VERSION "v0.08a" // in GeminiSerialMonitor.h update with each submission to github

 Whole numbers are for released versions. (i.e. 1.0, 2.0 etc.)
 Numbers to the right of the decimal are allocated consecutively, one per GITHUB submission.(i.e. 0.01, 0.02 etc)